 I realize that the only surefire way to get to the top is by taking a different trail and climbing up the back ridge.
 I don't dare risk not making it to the top, so I compromise.
 When I get back to Oahu, I gear up and set out again.

 Off I go.
 Following the path outlined by some lovely people online, I slowly climb my way up the ridge.
 I'm prepared physically, but not quite mentally for how close to the edge I come when climbing up this thing.
 One gust of wind, one slip, and I'll tumble far and fast.
-Since know one knew where I am, a fate similar to that of McCandless flashes in my mind.
+Since no one knows where I am, a fate similar to that of McCandless flashes in my mind.

 I brush it off and keep moving, slowly climbing into the heavens as my view of the island steadily expands.
 After about three hours, I make it to the top.